codeur66/pandoc_resume/resume.md

 **Scientific Review**

-I participate in the review process of the Journal of Machine Learning Research, in particular on the software track.
+I participate in the review process of the *Journal of Machine Learning Research*, in particular on the software track.

 **Consulting**